On-route place guide

 On Route 20

-Norwalk is the practical western anchor for the first live Ohio cluster.
+Norwalk is the practical western anchor for the first live Ohio stretch.

 Why stop here

-Norwalk is worth prioritizing when you want the Ohio rollout to feel grounded and usable instead of purely character-driven.
-It gives the first Ohio pass practical stop weight and western-side corridor logic.
+Norwalk is worth prioritizing when you want the Ohio coverage to feel easy to use instead of purely character-driven.
+It gives the first Ohio pass practical stop weight and western-side route shape.

 What kind of stop it is

-Best described as a practical anchor, connector stop, or western-side handoff town.
+Best described as a practical anchor, connector stop, or western-side stop.

 Time-to-spend guidance

 Most travelers do not need to build the whole Ohio weekend around Norwalk alone.
-It works best when it carries practical stop weight and keeps the corridor usable in motion.
+It works best when it carries practical stop weight and keeps the drive easy to follow.

 What it pairs with